 Key Takeaways:

-- Monitor Federal Reserve announcements for rate cut timing in September and November
+- Monitor Federal Reserve announcements for potential rate adjustments in remaining 2025 meetings

 - Factor tariff impacts into vehicle selection decisions and budget planning